kometenstaub/linked-data-vocabularies/README.md

 In the editor, open the command palette and execute the `LCSH` command.
 Alternatively, you can set a hotkey for it.

+There are two options: You can either use <kbd>Enter</kbd> to insert the data as YAML.

 If there is no YAML block present, a new one will be created.
 If there is already YAML present, the new YAML will be appended to the current YAML.

+Or you use <kbd>Shift</kbd> + <kbd>Enter</kbd> to insert it as inline YAML at the current selection.

+You can of course also use the mouse instead.

 ### Configuration